 To better understand the quantitative data, qualitative data about the class was also collected by observing students working in cohorts during class time and by interviewing 9 students of the class at the end of semester.
 Group observations (13 hours) and interviews with students (9 students) suggest that working in a cohort was beneficial.
 While some class activities were designed to be collaborative, students in their cohort usually worked on individual problems.
 If a student got stuck with a problem, s/he would ask other members in their cohort for help.
 In some cohorts a more active student would inquire if other members were stuck with a problem.
-Students felt it was easier to ask help from peer members because they were at the same level of learning.

-“It’s nice to have other people that are in a similar level of learning to you so you can bounce ideas off each other as opposed to get an explanation from someone who already know the materials and is trying remember what it is like not know the material.
-So it’s getting a better explanation from someone that is closer to where you are… “(Student1)

-Help usually was offered in the form of explanation instead of providing the answer.

-“If we are doing individual work we usually break off and solve the problems.
-If we have difficulty we ask the other members.
-Usually if we get an explanation that is more about the concept as opposed to the individual problem we had.
-So say if we got a problem with ‘if’ statement, we get an explanation on why our ‘if’ statement wasn’t working as opposed to the right way to write that individual ‘if’ statement.
-There is more learning the ‘whys’ as opposed to the ‘what’ I guess”(Student 1)

-Forming cohorts with students from different disciplines allowed students to better understand the application and implications of CT across disciplines.

-“It offered different perspectives.
-When we were working with Netlogo and how we chose a view point, like a program that we can relate to our major.
-I know the biology major did one on AIDS and how it spreads and the other two on voting and voting habits.
-And I did something on networking… it was good to open up and see different perspectives and how programs can be applied to different focuse” (Student 7)

-“Since we all are working on different projects it is kind of interesting to see what we can do with the data.
+Forming cohorts with students from different disciplines allowed students to better understand the application and implications of CT across disciplines: “Since we all are working on different projects it is kind of interesting to see what we can do with the data.
 So like while my one is working on voting habits and government, I think one of the other guys is comparing literature and it is just like how you can approach problems in different ways…” (Student 4)

-Apart from understanding concepts, students also found cohort members useful in locating technical resources or explaining how to use certain features of a course resource.

-“In the beginning of the Blockly program, the airplane, the diagram, all of that – I really did not know how to do it.
+Apart from understanding concepts, students also found cohort members useful in locating technical resources or explaining how to use certain features of a course resource: “In the beginning of the Blockly program, the airplane, the diagram, all of that – I really did not know how to do it.
 It was easy, but I really did not know how to start it.
 So I asked my team member how to start.
-He explained to me how to start and after that I was able to do it easily.
-So it was basically getting to know the basics of how to start the program and then I was able to do it.”
+He explained to me how to start and after that I was able to do it easily.”
 (Student 5)